Series · Hardening before AWS · Part 2 of 3 ← Part 1: Securing the application · Mobile banking app hardening · Part 3: Identity-first migration →

 Companion to the AWS-for-banks architecture series and the DSI banking threat picture.

-- Modified or repackaged apps distributed via third-party stores.
+Modified or repackaged apps distributed via third-party stores.
+The Surulere scenario at the start of this piece.
 A customer searches for the bank's app, lands on a parallel store, installs a repackaged build with an additional listener that exfiltrates credentials on first login.
-This is consistently named in customer-help-desk reporting as the single most common vector in the Nigerian retail segment.
+The single most common vector in the Nigerian retail segment.

-- SIM-swap and SS7-class attacks against SMS-based OTP.
+SIM-swap and SS7-class attacks against SMS-based OTP.
 Nigerian SIM-swap as a service has been a documented criminal economy for years.
 SS7 abuse is rarer but credible against high-value accounts.
-SMS OTP is structurally unrecoverable from these.
+SMS OTP is structurally unrecoverable from these — like trying to deliver a sealed envelope through a courier who already works for the burglar.

 The hardening below addresses all six, not as separate features but as a layered programme where each control closes part of the gap and the controls reinforce each other.

-RASP is the layer that converts "device hostile" from a vague worry into a measurable posture.
+RASP converts "device hostile" from a vague worry into a measurable posture.
 The sector's published incident pattern is consistent on this point: apps that survive sustained attack campaigns have RASP active; apps that contribute to incidents typically do not.

 TLS is necessary and not sufficient.
 The platform's default trust store contains a few hundred root CAs.
 An attacker who controls a Wi-Fi network and can persuade the customer to install a portal cert — or who has subverted a non-bank CA — can present a valid-looking certificate to the app, and the app's default behaviour is to trust it.